MercersKitchen/Sandboxes-Music-Player-P1-20240206.github.io/Music Player Lesson Snapshots/08 Music Player Buttons/ReadMe.txt

 - TBA: Mr. Mercer demosntrates minimal code using images as play buttons

 Advanced Next Step - OOP encapsulated class with constructor using any rect() to build GUI

+Build a FowChart for the Next and Previous Buttons